Coda-boop/App-and-Web-shortcut-designer/README.md

 A program designed for creating and opening shortcuts to specific work environments.
-To enter a work session, execute Root.py and enter the session configuration identifier.
+To enter a work session, execute program ShortcutHandler.exe, located in the ShortcutHandler directory.
-Enter session "config" to configure sessions.